+Today's Date

-Coday's Date Semester and Year
+Semester and Year

 Use this form to discuss classroom and teaching expectations for the semester.
-Please review, complete and eturn this form to the STEP Office via email at STEP@tcnj.edu .
-One form should be turned in for each turned in for each turned in for each turned in formation to complete your stipend application.
+Please review, complete and return this form to the STEP Office via email at STEP@tcnj.edu.
+One form should be turned in for each cooperating teacher working with the student.
+We encourage you to keep a copy for your records and use the information to complete your stipend application.

 To be completed by the Cooperating/Mentor Teacher

-'ull Name:
+Full Name:

 Email:

 District:

 School(s):

 Grade Level(s) and Content Area:

-have met with my Student Teacher/Clinical Intern and discussed my expectations
+I have met with my Student Teacher/Clinical Intern and discussed my expectations

-Cooperating Teacher Signature: To be completed by the Student Teacher/Clinical Intern
+Cooperating Teacher Signature:

+To be completed by the Student Teacher/Clinical Intern

-full Name:
+Full Name:

 Major/Course Number and Title:

 Name of Student's TCNJ Supervisor:

-s this placement a (check all that apply): HPE Art Music Special Education Only Special Education Inclusion Class
+Is this placement a (check all that apply): □ HPE □ Art □ Music □ Special Education Only □ Special Education Inclusion Class

-Full (February 1- May 7)

-Placement #1 (February 1-March 19)

-Placement # 2 (March 22-May 7)
+Full (February 1- May 7) Placement #1 (February 1-March 19) Placement # 2 (March 22-May 7)

 Student Teacher/Intern Signature: